-Green tea has a high concentrated amount of fluoride, which keeps the bones strong and preserving bone density.
+Green tea has a highly concentrated amount of fluoride, which keeps the bones strong and preserving bone density.

 A recent study from The National Institute of Health found that older women who drank green tea on a consistent basis were less likely to have bone damage and more likely to have a higher bone density in their hips, compared to their peers who did not drink green tea.

 Due to the strong effects of antioxidants found in green tea, this drink is likely to slow down the destruction of Parkinson’s disease and stop cell damage.

 A study published by the Michael Fox Foundation found that the polyphenols in green tea have the ability to slow down Parkinson’s disease during its early stages.